Have you ever had one of those experiences where the phone rings and you just know something bad has happened?

 “Why not?”
 Lin doesn’t try to hide her irritation.
 “He is missing half an arm – not half his mind.
 Like my freaking mother … ”

-There’s a little more color in her white cheeks now.
-I can only see her face because she has gone into hiding below more than half of my comforter, leaving me far from enough to cover my back and butt which are both close to the window.
+We’re in my room and it’s later than late.
+I can only see her face because she has gone into hiding below more than half of my comforter.
+I’m sitting at the end of the bed with my back against the cold window.